 Pre-Arranging a professional chauffeur to come pick you up from the arrivals hall of the airport upon your arrival may be the best choice particularly if you are arriving from a long flight.
-All inclusive services booked through Mozio offer the convenience of the driver monitoring your flight for delays and the support team available 24/7 guarantees a comfortable ride to your hotel.
+An all inclusive car service from the airport booked through Mozio offers the convenience of the driver monitoring your flight for delays and the support team available 24/7 guarantees a comfortable ride to your hotel.

 - From a private sedan for up to four passengers from $72 or a private bus for up to 14 passengers from $246.

 - From a private sedan for up to four passengers from $72 or a private bus for up to 14 passengers from $222.

 - From a private sedan for up to four passengers from $96 or a private bus for up to 14 passengers from $276.

 If you prefer to use an on-demand app such as Uber or Lyft, fares to Manhattan start at $60 with Uber and Lyft and vehicle are available almost instantly.
 Bear in mind, the airport's WiFi network is weak outside the terminal and you will need data for it (you may incur in roaming costs).

 You can also hail a taxi at the Airport's curb, however, the price for these will raise to approximately $75 once you add gratuity to the taxi fare.

 Most travellers will be arriving to one of NYC's large airports.
 We are familiar with how exhausting can a 10+ hour can be.
 Upon arrival, the best is to have everything sorted out for you as soon as you land.

 Having a driver waiting for you at the airport is worth the price, especially if you are traveling in a group of three or four passengers.